Enabling Optimal Layout on OS X Mavericks

 - Something's gone wrong, how do I reset Optimal Layout?

-You can return Optimal Layout to it's default settings by quitting Optimal Layout and deleting the following files:
+Alternatively you can return Optimal Layout to it's default settings by quitting Optimal Layout and deleting the following files:

 Where ~ indicates your home folder.